samuelizz/samuelizz/README.md

 * Excel
 * Power BI
 * SQL
+* Tableau

-You can reach me on samuelolajide77@gmail.com
+You can reach me on samuelolajide777@gmail.com